ably/spaces/docs/react.md

 ### useCursors

-The `useCursors` hook allows you to track a member's pointer position and provide an updated view for all members across an application:
+`useCursors` enables you to track a member's cursor position and provide a view of all members' cursors within a space.
+For example:

 ```javascript
 // Subscribe to events published on "mousemove" by all members